BZIvanov/Learning-Angular/RxJS/examples.md

 - When we subscribe to observables we get as parameters 3 functions, the first is the value, the second is for potentional errors and the 3rd is for when the stream is completed and will no longer emit new values.

+- With async pipe we can subscribe to observables directly in our html component file, when we need the observable value.

 ## Demos

 1. Simple Observable with interval.